wp-cool-tools/speed-contact-bar/README.txt

 Let your website visitors get in touch with you easily with permanent visible contact information.

 The plugin is available in English, Spanish (Español), Russian (ру́сский), German (Deutsch) and Polish (Polski).
-You can add further translations with WPML.
+You can add further translations by contributing to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/speed-contact-bar/)

 The plugin does not collect any personal data, so it is ready for EU General Data Protection Regulation (GDPR) compliance.